SITCOMTN-100

 • Summit compute is not elastic the way PP is - RA downsizes processing when images acquisition cannot be kept up with, whereas PP expands to cope with load.
 See the Processing Control section for details on how this is handled.

-For non-snowflake processing, i.e. regular full focal plane SFM type processing, it’s also worth noting that the post-SFM gather-type steps needs special handling to enable their use as a realtime service - see the gather/re-gather section in Processing Control for details.
+For non-snowflake processing, i.e. regular full focal plane SFM type processing, it’s also worth noting that the post-SFM visit-level (step1b) step needs special handling to enable its use as a realtime service - see the Full Focal Plane Processing section for details.

 As shown in the comparison table, the various different processing mechanisms have different triggers, payloads, inputs, outputs and communication protocols.
 Auto-ingest is the most similar to RA, and in fact, the two will likely be combined in some way in the future.